graphicore/varla-varfo/explorations/calibrate/index.md

   requirements? "legible" is one of them, but fonts becoming regularly smaller than e.g. 12 pt because the device defaults to 20 inches viewing distance instead of 28 inches may be unfortunate.
+* CSS is becoming ubiquitous, no matter how little the ratio of a specialized use case like fixed media is compared to traditional web site usage, in absolute numbers it will still be vast.

 ## Browser Support Roadmap